aidenlab/hello3dmcp-server/docs/cloudflare_container_deployment.md

 This approach tests the **full Cloudflare setup** including the Worker proxy.
 This is what you'll use in production, so it's the best way to verify your deployment will work.

 **Setup:**
-1. Make sure your container image is built locally with correct platform: `docker build --platform linux/amd64 -t hello3dmcp-server:latest .`
+1. **First, push your image to Cloudflare's registry** (complete Step 5). `wrangler dev` pulls the image from the registry specified in `wrangler.jsonc`.
-2. Ensure your `wrangler.jsonc` is properly configured (see Step 8)
+2. Ensure your `wrangler.jsonc` is properly configured (see Step 8) with the registry image URI.
-3. **Important:** For local testing, `wrangler dev` will use the Docker image specified in `wrangler.jsonc`.
-Make sure the image exists locally OR has been pushed to Cloudflare's registry.
-If using a registry image, ensure you're authenticated and the image is built for AMD64 platform.
+3. **Important:** `wrangler dev` uses the **Cloudflare registry image** (not a local Docker image).
+It pulls this image and runs it locally using Docker.
+This ensures your local testing matches production.
 4. Run: `npx wrangler dev`
 5. Check the console output for any errors about container startup or image pulling

+**Note:** If you make code changes, you need to rebuild and push the image to the registry again before `wrangler dev` will use the updated version.

 **Ports and Endpoints:**
 - **Worker proxy runs on:** `http://localhost:8787`